 Environmental issues identified by DAN involve problems such as changes in weather, currents, tide, water temperatures, and visibility.
 Many different cases involve rapid changes in visibility while divers were exploring caves or shipwrecks which led to the divers to become trapped and run out of gas.
 There were also cases that described increasing currents and waves making it impossible for divers who were not physically fit to handle the changing conditions.
 The DAN report cited visibility in 31% of cases, changing sea conditions in 37% of cases, and changing currents in 34% of cases as a factor in diver fatality.

 Problems with equipment also play a role in diver fatality, with the most common issues related to improper use or malfunction of buoyancy control, regulator issues, problems with rebreather devices, and failure of dive computers.
 Multiple cases describe divers using new buoyancy control devices that they are unfamiliar with and failing to establish neutral buoyancy.
 These involve both uncontrolled ascents and descents leading to drowning and death.
 Malfunctions with dive computers have also led to divers spending too much time at certain depths or ascending too quickly resulting in decompression sickness.
-Although equipment has played a role in a number of diving-related accidents, the prevalence is much less than the other common factors cited in diver fatalities.
+Although the equipment has played a role in a number of diving-related accidents, the prevalence is much less than the other common factors cited in diver fatalities.

 It is also important to consider the type of dive in relation to the potential for fatality.
-Of the cases described in the DAN report, 66% involved recreational dives, 21% involved commercial diving activities, and 12% were involved training exercises.
-Included in the recreational category is fatalities related to lobster hunting, which account for 15% of overall fatalities.
-Lobster diving fatalities are very dangerous due to the increased equipment requirements, focus on the hunt as opposed to gas levels, and the frequency with which lobster divers only dive seasonally and thus are often out of practice when the lobster diving season begins.
+Of the cases described in the DAN report, 66% involved recreational dives, 21% involved commercial diving activities, and 12% were involved in training exercises.
+Included in the recreational category are fatalities related to lobster hunting, which account for 15% of overall fatalities.
+Lobster diving fatalities are very dangerous due to the increased equipment requirements, focus on the hunt as opposed to gas levels, and the frequency with which lobster divers.
+As lobster divers only dive seasonally and they are often out of practice when the lobster diving season begins.
 Tens of thousands of Americans participate in lobster hunting every year, and improvements in safe practices related to this sport can result in a large decrease in yearly diving related casualties.

 Diving accidents are a common occurrence and account for more than 1000 emergency department visits per year in the United States.
 While this rate has remained steady for many years, the hope that increasing awareness, as well as technological improvements, will lead to a decrease in future casualties.
 All divers should be aware of the annual Divers Alert Network report that provides many case studies of recent accidents and the steps that could have been taken to prevent them.